moorepants/learn-multibody-dynamics/loads.rst

    Ff

 The `signum function`_
-(:external:py:function:`~sympy.functions.elementary.complexes.sign`) can also
-be used in a similar and simpler form:
+(:external:py:class:`~sympy.functions.elementary.complexes.sign`) can also be used in a similar and simpler form:

 .. _signum function: https://en.wikipedia.org/wiki/Sign_function